 - For Num Allocations specified.

-- if lifetime count exceeds frag block lifetime deallocate all frag blocks and reset lifetime count.
+- If the lifetime count exceeds the frag block lifetime deallocate all frag blocks and reset the lifetime count.

 - Deallocate any remaining frag blocks.